Develop

 OVR Skeleton contains a full list of bone IDs and methods to implement interactions, such as detect gestures, calculate gesture confidence, target a particular bone, or trigger a collision event in the physics system.

 As of version 71, the Core SDK added support for the Open XR hand skeleton, which has different numbers and alignment of bones.
 Which bone ID you need to use will be different depending on if you are using a OVR Hand Skeleton or an Open XR Hand Skeleton.
-The full differences and reasons for using these different skeletons are covered here.
-Invalid = -1
+See [Hand Skeleton Versions](/documentation/unity/unity-handtracking-hands-setup#hand-skeleton-versions) to learn about the differences.

 Hand_Start = 0